kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 Submit the job using the following command: `sbatch counting.sh`

-Once you have the job submitted, check that it's running by using `squeue`.
+Once the job is submitted, check that it's running by using `squeue`.
 Lots of stuff, right?
 That output is a list of all the jobs that are currently running on the cluster.
 We can subset that in two ways.
 First, we could just grep our username:
 ```
 squeue | grep "mcc_user_name"
 ```